Installing Amper's aggregator

 Connect aggregator to gateway or existing device

-• If an existing analog aggregator is installed: Connect the digital aggregator to the existing device via CAT5 cable.
+• If an existing aggregator is installed: Connect the new aggregator via CAT5 cable to the existing device's CAT5 second CAT5 jack.

-• If there is no existing device: Connect the digital aggregator to the gateway via CAT5 cable.
+• If there is no existing device: Connect the aggregator to the gateway via CAT5 cable using either CAT5 jack.

 Verify connection